nodeschool/email/README.md

 ### Automatic

 **Merges to `master` should be automatically deployed**.
 Give it a few minutes and send a test email.
 Wait a few more minutes to receive it.
-If it doesn't come through, ping @brianloveswords on the PR that merged the address to confirm everything is set up correctly.
+If it doesn't come through, ping **@brianloveswords** on the PR that merged the new address to confirm everything is set up correctly.

 ### Manual